Achingly pretty, slightly bohemian, quietly confident; the small town of Kaş on Turkey’s Turquoise Coast is all of those things. And more besides.

 If you’re looking for a more leisurely boat tour from Kaş, day boats leave from the harbour in the summer season.

-Lunch and swim stops at places like Inönü Bay – a beautiful place for a swim – included.
+Lunch and swim stops at places like Inönü Bay – a beautiful place for a swim – are included.

 It is also possible to leave the harbour early evening and watch the sunset over the bays by doing a sunset trip.